Ayurveda: A Medical Science Based on Consciousness

 A Medical Science Based on Consciousness

-In our new occasional series exploring the foundations of well-being, Elizabeth Roberts speaks of her interest in Ayurveda, the ancient medical science of India, and talks to her mentor, Dr Sunil Joshi, at his clinic and Ayurveda research centre, the Vinayak Panchakarma Chikitsalaya, in Nagpur.
+In our new occasional series exploring the foundations of well-being, Elizabeth Roberts speaks of her interest in Ayurveda, the ancient medical science of India, and talks to her mentor, Dr Sunil Joshi, about the principles behind it.
+With its emphasis upon diet and the need to tailor medication to the individual constitution, as well as its insight into the effects of stress upon bodily health, Ayurveda is increasingly seen to be compatible with contemporary western medicine.

 Over the past few decades, Ayurveda has become increasingly well known in the west, following on the extraordinary success of yoga, of which it is the medical system.
 The popularity of both yoga and Ayurveda is due to the holistic and individualised approach that each encompasses.